peeyushsinghal-tomtom/sample_address_normalization/README.md

-# Address Normalization Project
+# Sample Address Normalization

 ## Overview

-This repo is designed to normalize address data using Azure OpenAI's language model.
+This repository is designed to normalize address data using Azure OpenAI's language model.
 It processes input data, sends it to the model for normalization, and then post-processes the output to ensure data integrity and consistency.

 ## Features